XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md

     $ git log -1

-8. If you previously built, or (more importantly) tried and failed to build `rippled`, you should delete the `my_build/` directory (or whatever you named it) to start clean before moving on to the next step.
-Otherwise, you may get unexpected behavior, like a `rippled` executable that crashes due to a segmentation fault (segfault). <!-- SPELLING_IGNORE: segfault -->
+8. If you previously built, or (more importantly) tried and failed to build the XRPL server, you should delete the `my_build/` directory (or whatever you named it) to start clean before moving on to the next step.
+Otherwise, you may get unexpected behavior, like an executable that crashes due to a segmentation fault (segfault). <!-- SPELLING_IGNORE: segfault -->

-    If this is your first time building `rippled` 1.0.0 or higher, you won't have a `my_build/` directory and can move on to the next step.
+    If this is your first time building `rippled`, you won't have a `my_build/` directory and can move on to the next step.

 9. Use CMake to build a `rippled` binary executable from source code.
-The result will be a `rippled` binary executable in the `my_build` directory.
+This creates a `rippled` binary executable in the `my_build` directory.

       1. Generate the build system.
 Builds should be performed in a directory that is separate from the source tree root.
 In this example, we'll use a `my_build` directory that is a subdirectory of `rippled`.